Our Opinion: Not enough teachers

 People are also reading…

-“We’re gonna potentially find ourselves August 29 with classrooms that are empty; there is no teacher to put there,” Michael Sasscer, superintendent of Edenton-Chowan Schools, said.
+“We’re gonna potentially find ourselves August 29 with classrooms that are empty; there is no teacher to put there,” Michael Sasscer, superintendent of Edenton-Chowan Schools, told WUNC.

 The Edenton-Chowan district in the eastern part of the state consists of only four schools.
 And it has six teaching vacancies to fill by Aug.
 29 in math, English and social studies, among other subjects.